IntermediateAnalytics

 Does direct traffic always mean someone typed my URL into the browser?

-Not always, direct traffic can also result from bookmark entries or unresolved sources.
+Not always, direct traffic can also result from bookmark entries, email links, or unresolved sources, making it essential to analyze direct traffic contextually.

 Can Source / Medium data help in SEO?

-Absolutely, understanding where and how users find your content helps refine SEO strategies.
+Absolutely, understanding where and how users find your content helps refine SEO strategies and improve overall website performance, leading to higher conversion rates.

 πŸ“š Learn More About GA4 Source / Medium